bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 # Digital registration of an asset on BigchainDB

-After having generated a key pair, you can create transactions in BigchainDB, so you can start registering your paint in BigchainDB.
-This corresponds to an asset creation.
-In our case, an asset will represent an object in real life, namely a paint.
-This asset will live in BigchainDB forever and there is no possibility to delete it.
-This is the immutability property of blockchain technology.
+Now, let's assume that Alice is extremely lucky and gets to acquire the famous painting "Las Meninas" by the Spanish painter Diego Velázquez at a fantastic price during an auction held by the Spanish museum "museo nacional del prado".
+Now, she wants to ensure that she can digitally certify that she is the owner of this painting.
+For this reason, she wants to register the painting as an asset on BigchainDB to have an immutable claim.
+This corresponds to a CREATE transaction in BigchainDB.
+Using her key pair, Alice can create an asset on BigchainDB.
+In our case, the asset will represent an object in real life, namely the painting "Las Meninas".
+This asset will live in BigchainDB forever and there is no possibility to delete.

-The first thing needed is the definition of the asset field that represents the car.
+The first step required is the definition of the asset field that represents the painting.
+This field contains the data about the asset that is immutable.
 It has a JSON format:

 ```js
 const paint = {